-5.4.1.
-At Tier 1 and 2 events guests may enter BWL competitions provided they comply with criteria listed in 5.4.2 and are granted written permission to do so by the BWL Competition Manager.
+- 5.4.1.
+At Tier 1 and 2 events guests may enter BWL competitions provided they comply with criteria listed in 5.4.2 and are granted written permission to do so by BWL.
 They may not win the competition.

-5.4.2.A person may be invited to enter as a guest under the following conditions:

-- Letter of permission from the Lifters National Federation (for UK non-domiciled lifters) - Hold a full BWL membership (for UK domiciled lifters) - No UK domiciled Lifter will lose a place in the competition - Provide evidence of achieving BWL National Qualifying Totals - Approval from the BWL Performance Advisory Group or Talent Pathway
+Results achieved by guest Athlete will be recognised by BWL. - 5.4.2.
+A person may be invited to enter as a guest under the following conditions: - Letter of permission from The Athletes National Federation (for UK non-domiciled athletes) - Hold a full BWL membership (for UK domiciled athletes) - No UK domiciled Athlete will lose a place in the competition - · Provide evidence of achieving BWL National Qualifying Totals - Approval from the BWL Performance Advisory Group or Talent Pathway